bruntouchables/range.js/README.md

 ### v3
-1. create an angular directive for range
+1. create an angular directive